KnpLabs/php-github-api/README.markdown

 ### Create a pull request

 A pull request can either be created by supplying both the Title & Body, OR an Issue ID.
+Details regarding the content of parameters 3 and 4 of the ``create`` method are presented here : http://develop.github.com/p/pulls.html .

 #### Populated with Title and Body